dreamcatcher-tech/network/Inbox/2024-09-09 1505 CI filerunner for AI tests.md

 In this way, we can use the filerunner to exercise our bots, but inside a CI environment, which is useful while trying to code parts of the system.
 This can also be done to give surety before merging in a PR to make some changes.

+Ultimately we should be able to mock the AI responses, so that we can assure the mechanics of the system, separately from making AI calls out.